Channel Islands: Internet

-Modern broadband speeds are available in all the islands, including full-fibre (FTTH) in Jersey (offering speeds of up to 1Gbps on all broadband connections) and VDSL and some business fibre connectivity in Guernsey.
+Modern broadband speeds are available on all of the islands, including full-fibre (FTTH) in Jersey (offering speeds of up to 1 Gbit/s on all broadband connections) and VDSL and some business and homes with fibre connectivity in Guernsey.
 Providers include Sure and JT.

 The two Bailiwicks each have their own internet domain, .GG (Guernsey, Alderney, Sark) and .JE (Jersey), which are managed by channelisles.net.

 Culture

 The Norman language predominated in the islands until the nineteenth century, when increasing influence from English-speaking settlers and easier transport links led to Anglicisation.
 There are four main dialects/languages of Norman in the islands, Auregnais (Alderney, extinct in late twentieth century), Dgèrnésiais (Guernsey), Jèrriais (Jersey) and Sercquiais (Sark, an offshoot of Jèrriais).

 Victor Hugo spent many years in exile, first in Jersey and then in Guernsey, where he finished Les Misérables.
 Guernsey is the setting of Hugo's later novel Les Travailleurs de la Mer (Toilers of the Sea).
 A "Guernsey-man" also makes an appearance in chapter 91 of Herman Melville's Moby-Dick.

 The annual "Muratti", the inter-island football match, is considered the sporting event of the year, although, due to broadcast coverage, it no longer attracts the crowds of spectators, travelling between the islands, that it did during the twentieth century.

 Cricket is popular in the Channel Islands.
 The Jersey cricket team and the Guernsey cricket team are both associate members of the International Cricket Council.
 The teams have played each other in the inter-insular match since 1957.
 In 2001 and 2002, the Channel Islands entered a team into the MCCA Knockout Trophy, the one-day tournament of the minor counties of English and Welsh cricket.

 Channel Island sportsmen and women compete in the Commonwealth Games for their respective islands and the islands have also been enthusiastic supporters of the Island Games.
 Shooting is a popular sport, in which islanders have won Commonwealth medals.

 Guernsey's traditional colour for sporting and other purposes is green and Jersey's is red.

 The main islanders have traditional animal nicknames: